zhang-hy-2016/AEOSCallOfDuty/README.md

 The switching action is happened at every `Monday` between 06:00 to 08:00.

 Steps
-- look up person in duty plan for current week
+- Search for the responsible person in the duty roster for the current week
-- turn on call forwarding to person's mobile phone
+- Enable call forwarding to the responsible person's mobile phone
-- send sms to old and new person
+- send sms to last and new responsible person

 Exception
-- when there is no duty person for current week or there is no phone number (due to misconfiguration), this app send sms (`sms.alarm.no.person`) to every person who is listed at [app.properties](app/src/main/assets/app.properties)
+- when there is no responsible person for current week or there is no phone number (due to misconfiguration), this app send sms (`sms.alarm.no.person`) to every person who is listed at [app.properties](app/src/main/assets/app.properties)